ibnlanre/portal/README.md

 By default, when you update objects in `@ibnlanre/portal`, the library performs **partial updates** (merging).
 This means only the properties you specify are changed, while other properties remain unchanged.
 However, sometimes you want to treat an object as a **single value** that should be completely replaced when updated.

-The `atom()` function allows you to mark objects as **atomic**, which changes their update behavior from merging to complete replacement.
+The `createAtom()` function allows you to mark objects as **atomic**, which changes their update behavior from merging to complete replacement.

 <details>
 <summary><strong>Click to expand: Understanding atomic objects in detail</strong></summary>